Library

 This book is Jane Austen's masterpiece.
 The author uses humorous writing to tell readers several dramatic love stories around the marriages of several daughters of the Bennet family.
 The most exciting one is the emotional entanglement between the arrogant young man Darcy and the prejudiced second daughter Elizabeth of the Bennet family.
 The plot of the book is tortuous and fascinating, the language is vivid and interesting, and the writing style is brisk, giving readers a wonderful artistic enjoyment.
 In this book, Jane Austen celebrates the beauty of love and also shows the importance of abandoning misunderstandings and stereotypes in the pursuit of true love.
 This book not only presents a wonderful love story, but also vividly depicts the rural life and social conditions in Britain at that time, which has high reading value.

-Sense and Sensibility (collected Works of Austen)
+Persuasion (collected Works of Jane Austen)

 (uk) Jane Austen